-The Code is under the direction of ASME Committee B31, Code for Pressure Priping, which is organized and operates under procedures of The American Society of Mechanical Engineers that have been accredited by the American National Standards Institute.
+The Code is under the direction of ASME Committee B31, Code for Pressure Piping, which is organized and operates under procedures of The American Society of Mechanical Engineers that have been accredited by the American National Standards Institute.
 The Committee is a continuing one and keeps all Code Sections current with new developments in materials, construction, and industrial practice.
-Addenda are issued periodically.
 New editions are published at intervals of 3 to 5 years.